WillChamness/Dnsmasq-PXE/README.md

 This guide focuses on Dnsmasq for DHCP, TFTP, PXE, and DNS.
 You may choose to use to use another daemon, but you will have to configure DHCP options 1, 3, 6, 60, 66, 67, 93, and possibly more.
 If you are not able to modify them, then you will likely not be able to set up PXE.
 Furthermore, you will have to research the syntax for your DHCP server.
 Alternatively, you can simply use Dnsmasq as a DHCP proxy.
 <br></br>
 PXE booting will be enabled for both BIOS and UEFI devices.
-If you only have BIOS or if you only have UEFI, you can choose to simplify your DHCP, PXE, and TFTP configuration.
+If you only have BIOS or if you only have UEFI, you can simplify your DHCP, PXE, and TFTP configuration.
 <br></br>
 Lastly, HTTP is entirely optional. **Some** Ubuntu-based distros will allow you to boot with TFTP and HTTP instead of TFTP and NFS.
 This is likely the case with Arch Linux as well.
 You may choose whichever configuration you want, but as far as I am aware, NFS works with all Ubuntu-based distros.
 <br></br>